Cookie Consent

 “We believe embedded finance – seamlessly integrating authentication, multiple payment and pay-later options, and other value-added financial services at checkout – will bring significant benefits for SMEs over the coming years.
 In addition to receiving payment instantly, businesses tell us that offering more payment and credit options helps them stand out from the competition, and drive increased sales.
 As inflation continues to drive up costs and traditional financial providers struggle to fill the gap, frictionless solutions that help keep businesses moving are more needed than ever.”

-Anil Stocker, CEO and co-founder at MarketFinance.
+Anil Stocker, CEO and co-founder at Kriya.

-“We are delighted to continue our partnership with MarketFinance and support the company's expansion into the growing B2B embedded finance space.
+“We are delighted to continue our partnership with Kriya and support the company's expansion into the growing B2B embedded finance space.
 The team has a deep understanding of their customers' needs and has built an impressive suite of technologies to help these businesses move forward.
 This latest agreement will enable UK-based firms to offer credit to their customers in multiple currencies, helping them grow at home and abroad.”

 Ido Vigdor, General Partner at Viola Credit.